mdeane84/Software-Engineering-Portfolio/README.md

 This is by far the largest project I have worked on.
 It is a Java game engine written using only default Java libraries.
 The art assets were provided courtesy of a friend, but the code was written by me.

+### Game of Life (Java)

+This project was based on Conway's Game of Life.
+It is a set of rules meant to crudely simulate animal populations over multiple generations.
+The rules involve an animal (or heard of animals if you prefer to think on a larger scale) that will either survive to the next generation or die due to overpopulation or underpopulation.
+Those that survive have the opportunity to reproduce continues the cycle.
+The simulation usually runs for a few thousand iterations before settling in a stable state that repeats indefinitely.

 ### Twitch.tv Chat-Bot (Python)

 This is a chatbot that uses sockets to communicate with the twitch.tv servers to interact with messages in chat.
 The bot can respond to messages with either a pre-written response or with the result of a function that takes parameters from the message.